opentofu/opentofu/docs/state_encryption.md

     key_provider "static" "my_passphrase" {
       key = "this is my encryption key"
     }
-    key_provider "pbkdf2" "my_derivative_key" {
+    key_provider "some_derivative_key_provider" "my_derivative_key" {
       key_providers = [key_provider.static.my_passphrase]
     }
     method "aes_gcm" "foo" {
-      key_provider = key_provider.pbkdf2.my_derivative_key
+      key_provider = key_provider.some_derivative_key_provider.my_derivative_key
     }
     //...
   }
 }
 ```

+> [!NOTE]
-**Note:** the specific implementation of the derivative key must pay attention to combine the keys securely if it supports multiple key providers as inputs, such as using HMAC to combine keys.
+> The specific implementation of the derivative key must pay attention to combine the keys securely if it supports multiple key providers as inputs, such as using HMAC to combine keys.

 ### Environment configuration